Human Oversight Design for AI Systems

 -

-Loss of Human Agency (PAT-CTL-003) — Gradual transfer of decision-making authority from humans to AI systems without conscious organizational decision to do so.
+Loss of Human Agency (PAT-CTL-003) — Gradual transfer of decision-making from humans to AI without a conscious organizational decision.

 -

-Implicit Authority Transfer (PAT-CTL-004) — AI systems that gradually acquire decision-making authority through organizational dependence, making human override increasingly difficult or impractical.
+Implicit Authority Transfer (PAT-CTL-002) — AI systems acquire decision authority through organizational dependence, making override increasingly impractical.

 -

-Deceptive & Manipulative Interfaces (PAT-CTL-005) — AI interfaces designed (or inadvertently evolved) to steer human decisions rather than inform them.
+Deceptive or Manipulative Interfaces (PAT-CTL-001) — Interfaces designed (or inadvertently evolved) to steer human decisions rather than inform them.

 How It Works